Skip to main content

 How These Robots Fit Your Smart Home

-Connectivity splits cleanly here, and the app factor is weighted at only 5 percent in our composite calculation precisely because few buyers prioritize it.
+Connectivity splits cleanly here.
+The app factor is weighted at only 5 percent in our composite calculation precisely because few buyers prioritize it.
 The Dolphin Nautilus CC is standalone — no app, no Wi-Fi, no voice control; you start it with a button or the onboard timer.
 The Polaris 9550 Sport adds a handheld remote but no full app.
-The cordless field leans on apps: WYBOT, Aiper, and Beatbot all schedule from a phone, and the Dolphin CC Supreme adds basic Wi-Fi scheduling, comparatively simpler than the AI mapping on the Beatbot flagship.
+The cordless field leans on apps: Aiper and Beatbot both schedule from a phone.
+The Dolphin CC Supreme adds basic Wi-Fi scheduling, comparatively simpler than the AI mapping on the Beatbot flagship.
 None of these robots ships with a native Alexa or Google skill, so voice control is not the deciding factor — wall coverage is.
 If you also manage pumps and heaters, see our pool automation systems guide.

 When NOT to Buy